startxfr/docker-images/Services/apache/README.md

 [Follow theses instructions](https://github.com/startxfr/docker-images#setup-your-working-environment-mandatory) to setup a working environment.

 This section will help you if you want to :
-* Get latest version of this container OS source code
+* Get latest version of this container Service source code
 * Enhance and share your container improvement by adding instruction in Dockefile

 ### Build & run a container using `docker`

-1. Jump into the container directory with `cd OS`
+1. Jump into the container directory with `cd Services/apache`
-2. Build the container using `docker build -t fedora .`
+2. Build the container using `docker build -t startx-apache .`
 3. Run this container
-   - Interactively with `docker run -it fedora`.
+   - Interactively with `docker run -it startx-apache`.
 If you add a second parameter (like `/bin/bash`) to will run this command instead of the default entrypoint.
 Usefull to interact with this container (ex: `/bin/bash`, `/bin/ps -a`, `/bin/df -h`,...)
-   - As a daemon with `docker run -d fedora`
+   - As a daemon with `docker run -d startx-apache`

 ### Build & run a container using `docker-compose`

-1. Jump into the container directory with `cd OS`
+1. Jump into the container directory with `cd Services/apache`
 2. Run this container
    - Interactively with `docker-compose up` Startup logs appears and escaping this command stop the container
    - As a daemon with `docker-compose up -d`.
 Container startup logs can be read using `docker-compose logs`